Michael Croissant – Master of Abstracted Humanity

 Croissant came from a family with artistic roots (his father was a painter) and received his education at renowned institutions such as the Schule des Deutschen Handwerks, a private art school, and the Akademie der Bildenden Künste in Munich.
 He later taught as a professor at the Städelschule in Frankfurt, Germany.
 His artistic career began as a stonemason in Landau.

-His minimalist and abstract sculptures reveal his essence, bringing to life industrial materials such as welded steel plates.
-Feelings are not imposed but remain enclosed – perceptible as restrained tension and traces of processing.
+These minimalist and abstract sculptures reveal his essence and bring materials such as steel and bronze to life.
 With his progressive reduction of form and concentration on the head, Croissant succeeded in redefining the human face while providing a glimpse behind it.
-Yet he maintained a certain physical presence in each sculpture, regardless of its reduction.
+Yet, he maintained a certain physical presence in each sculpture, regardless of its reduction.

 His work has been presented in many solo and group exhibitions, including the retrospective of the Frankfurter Kunstverein in 1990 and the first exhibition of the sculpture biennial “Blickachsen” in 1997.
 Several of his sculptures are installed in public spaces, while others are part of private collections or important museum collections.